 With this method, the tenant Is usually charged separately to the rent regularly.
 The term could be monthly, quarterly, six-monthly or annually depending on what was negotiated at the commencement of the lease.

-This outgoing’s expense is usually calculated from the actual amount of outgoings paid in the previous year.
-From this, a budget is given to the tenant for the current years schedule.
+This outgoing’s expense is usually calculated from the actual number of outgoings paid in the previous year.
+From this, a budget is given to the tenant for this year’s schedule.
 Throughout the year, adjustments as per lease can be made for any variances from the actual and budgetary figure.

 With this method, there is one payment which includes the rent and outgoings.